Bioconductor/bioc_git_transition/doc/scenario-12-modify-on-local-repository.md

 # Scenario 12: Clone and modify a _Bioconductor_ repository for personal use

 **Goal:** A user would like to modify functions in a package to meet their needs.
-There is no Github repository for the package.
+There is no GitHub repository for the package.

 ## Steps: